ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/ton-http-apis.md

 GraphQL nodes act as indexers as well.

-* [tvmlabs.io](https://ton-testnet.tvmlabs.dev/graphql) (for TON, testnet only at the moment of writing) - has wide variety of transaction/block data, ways to filter it, etc.
 * [dton.io](https://dton.io/graphql) - as well as providing contracts data augmented with parsed "is jetton", "is NFT" flags, allows emulating transactions and receiving execution traces.

 ## Other APIs

-* [TonAPI](https://docs.tonconsole.com/tonapi/api-v2) - API that is designed to provide users with a streamlined experience, not worrying about low-level details of smart contracts.
+* [TonAPI](https://docs.tonconsole.com/tonapi) - API that is designed to provide users with a streamlined experience, not worrying about low-level details of smart contracts.